zuozhenggh/learning-library/data-management-library/mysql/heatwave-analytics/intro/intro.md

 **Objectives**

 -	Learn how to deploy MySQL Database Service (MDS) DB System with HeatWave.
--	Learn how to enable an HeatWave cluster to MDS DB System.
+-	Learn how to enable a HeatWave cluster to MDS DB System.
 -	Learn how to import data into MDS from an external data source.
 -	Understand how tables are loaded to HeatWave.
 -	Learn how to run queries on MDS leveraging or not HeatWave.